 To help you make an informed decision, let’s explore some of the key factors you need to keep in mind:

-- Affordability: You must carefully assess your financial situation to determine if purchasing a second home is within your means.
+- Affordability: You must carefully assess your financial situation to determine if buying a second home is within your means.
 Seasonal vacation homes are more expensive.
-They cost $564,000, compared to $421,000 for homes in year-round towns.

 - Usage: The usage of your vacation home will determine if you should buy it or not.
 If it’s only a few weeks per year, the costs may outweigh the benefits.
 However, if you plan to use it extensively or generate rental income, it could be a worthwhile investment property.